65 Gliders & Sailplanes

 Minimum Sink Condition

-For soaring rather than gliding, the minimum sink condition is of significance.
+For soaring rather than just pure gliding, the minimum sink rate condition is significant.
 Recall that the airspeed along the flight path can be decomposed into horizontal and vertical components, i.e., V_d, which is downward, and V_H, which is horizontal, where

 The drag is given by